cloudfoundry/diego-release/docs/tls-configuration.md

 `false`.
 When enabled, the operator must provide TLS certificates and keys for the rep server and its clients (other components in the Diego deployment).

-TLS with mutual authentication can be enabled for communication to the Auctioneer server, via the presence of any of the following properties: `diego.auctioneer.ca_cert`, `diego.auctioneer.server_cert`, `diego.auctioneer.server_key`.
-If TLS is enabled for the Auctioneer, the operator must also specify the client certificates and keys required for mutual authentication in the following properties: `diego.bbs.auctioneer.ca_cert`, `diego.bbs.auctioneer.client_cert`, `diego.bbs.auctioneer.client_key`.
+TLS with mutual authentication can be enabled for communication to the Auctioneer server, via the `diego.auctioneer.require_tls` and `diego.bbs.auctioneer.require_tls` BOSH properties.
+These properties default to `false`.
+When enabled, the operator must provide TLS certificates and keys for the Auctioneer server and the BBS client.
-The operator may also set `diego.bbs.auctioneer.require_tls` to `true` to ensure that all communication between the BBS and the Auctioneer server is secured using TLS with mutual authentication.

 TLS with mutual authentication can be enabled for upload and download of assets into the containers, via the presence of the following properties: